Erectile dysfunction

 Getting and maintaining an erection involves changes in blood flow within your penis in response to nerve stimulation.
 If something interferes with the function of the blood vessels or nerve transmission, this can cause erectile dysfunction.

 The same mechanisms that control blood flow in your penis also control blood flow throughout your body.
 This is why erectile dysfunction is often a sign of cardiovascular disease.
-In fact, if you have erectile dysfunction, you are at higher risk than normal of coronary heart disease, stroke and death2.
+In fact, if you have erectile dysfunction, you are at higher risk than normal of coronary heart disease, stroke and death.

 Diagnosis of erectile dysfunction